uche789/understanding-web-development/system-design.md

 - **Push CDNs:** In a Push CDN, resources are proactively uploaded to the CDN servers from the original web server.
 The URLs for the resources must be updated to point to the files stored on the CDN.
 Push CDNs are best suited for resources that change infrequently and are less commonly used for dynamic content due to the manual effort required for updates.
 - **Pull CDNs:** In a Pull CDN, resources remain stored on the original web server, and the CDN fetches (or "pulls") the resources when users request them.
 The CDN then caches the fetched resources for future requests.
 Pull CDNs do not require manual uploads, making them more suitable for websites with dynamic or frequently updated content, as they automatically stay in sync with the original server.

+## Eventual vs immediate consistency

+**Eventual consistency** in distributed systems is a consistency model that ensures high availability by allowing temporary discrepancies in data visibility across nodes.
+The system guarantees that, given enough time without new updates, all replicas will eventually converge to the same state.
+This model is suitable when the most current data does not need to be immediately visible to the client.

+**Immediate consistency** is a consistency model that ensures changes are immediately visible to all clients across the system.
+This requires all updates to be propagated to all replicas before any client can see the change, introducing higher latency and reduced availability compared to eventual consistency.

 ## ACID  (atomicity, consistency, isolation, durability)

 ACID represents the four properties that define a database transaction, ensuring data integrity and validity even in the presence of errors, system crashes, or power outages.